na-na-hi/renget/archive/2ia7a.md

 Ability: None
 Description: Tokoyami Towa is a highschooler slowly being turned into a devil.
 She's virtually harmless and a victim.
 If possible, her rescue should be prioritized.
 This file is here for archival purposes
 Danger Level:  Null
-Observations: The disposal of Tokoyami Towa is not a viable option
+Observations: The disposal of Tokoyami Towa, while not ideal, should be a last resort.
+If that were the case, gunfire will deal with her.

 Name: Baphomet (AKA Bibi)
 Ability: Understanding
 Description: Previously disposed of with a low level God-Killing weapon, Baphomet has returned in its infancy, manifesting itself as a small creature that takes the form of a cap.
 The cap slowly drains,influences and transforms the human into a suitable host.
 In its current state, Baphomet is non threathening, as its only capable of influencing its host to commit minor trickery and harmless pranks.
 Its currently being monitored, since its the first time that he has been reborn
 Danger Level: To Be Estimated
 Observations: While posing as health staff, our agents were able to secure a blood sample from Tokoyami Towa.
 It seems Baphome has turned her into a devil, but doesnt hold influence over her mind.
-More information is required.
+More information is required before knowing if he can be disposed or not.

 Name: Kiryu Coco
 Ability: Dragon of the east